IMOP-lab/DEFN-pytorch/README.md

   Figure 10: The Ablation Results.
 </p>

-The ablation study examined the backbone and modules of DEFN and our methods, including DEFN (DEFN backbone), HSE (Harmonic Squeeze-and-Excitation Module), FuGH (Fourier Group Harmonics), IMHI (Isolated Macular Hole Injection), CMHI (Comprehensive Macular Hole Injection), and DWC (DynamicWeightCompose).
-Optimal metric values are highlighted in red, while the next best are in blue.
+Ablation study on the backbone and the proposed methods, including DEFN (DEFN backbone), HSE (Harmonic Squeeze-and-Excitation module), FuGH (Fourier Group Harmonics module), IMHI (isolated macular hole injection), CMHI (comprehensive macular hole injection) and DWC (Dynamic Weight Compose Loss).
+The best values for each metric are highlighted in red, while the second-best values are highlighted in blue.

 ## 3D Reconstruction Results